LiveHelperChat/mbird/README.md

 # Bot sample

-bot sample can be found here...
+Bot sample can be found at [bot-sample.json](https://github.com/LiveHelperChat/mbird/blob/main/doc/bot-sample.json)

+Just import a bot and set it for your chosen department.

 # Limitations